a4yn/a4yn/README.md

 - ⚔️ Doing **DSA in C++**
 - 🎬 I edit videos when I'm not coding
 - 🎮 Gamer at heart
-- ⚡ Just getting started — building my lore!
+- ⚡ Just getting started

 ---